Hopefully-Abysmal/The60DayRunway/5 - Journals/Landon/Day 0.md

 - [ ] put up clothes
 - [x] Eat Lunch (3pm) ((finished breakfast lmaooo))
 - [x] transfer zettelkasten ideas over to source material folder
-	- [ ] Sort into now and later ideas (modified to just sorting; you can see for yourself how it is)
+	- [x] Sort into now and later ideas (modified to just sorting; you can see for yourself how it is)
 		- [x] Never say it can't happen unless it shouldn't
-		- [ ] Filter said ideas for personal information
+		- [x] Filter said ideas for personal information
+			- [x] Pulled some back to filter later
 - [x] Post this on repo
 	- [x] make hopefullyabysmal github account
 	- [x] ReadMe